 appear only in the 2003 Director's Cut.
 Scenes in blue

 appear only in the 1979 Theatrical Edition.

 The opening credits appear in front of a large planet with rings.
 Cut to the far reaches of deep space: the Nostromo, a commercial towing space vehicle, carrying a refinery with twenty million tons of mineral ore, is en route to Earth with a crew of seven.
-Inside, the ship appears eerily quit, but suddenly, the onboard computer is activated.
+Inside, the ship appears eerily quiet, but suddenly, the onboard computer is activated.
 Lights inside the ship are activated, and a room with 7 biobeds is illuminated.
 The canopies open to wake the crew.
 Executive Officer Kane (John Hurt

 ) is the first to get out.
 They congregate in the mess hall, where they cheerfully enjoy a meal.
 Chief Engineer Parker (Yaphet Kotto